 Please note that although we are happy to assist you if you fall victim to a scam, it is always easier to prevent such a situation from ever occurring.
-Every time you join a raid group you are agreeing to the rules that are set up by the Raid Leader/Master Looter and it is your responsibility to ask & confirm what they are.
+Every time you join a raid group you are agreeing to the rules that are set up by the Raid Leader/Master Looter and it is in your best interest to ask & confirm what they are.

 We will be able to investigate the issue and take appropriate action should a scam have occurred; please note that restorations are not guaranteed, and indeed in the majority of cases we won’t be able to perform any further loot distribution or reassignment, but all reports will be dealt with.

 Standard Loot rules

 If the raid leader/master looter doesn’t state specific loot rules, the following rules will apply:

 In each raid in which loot is distributed using the master loot option, loot will be distributed to a person who rolls the highest via a roll (command /roll or /roll 100, the range must be 1-100) on an item announced in ingame chat by the person distributing the loot.